FAQ Customs Regulations and Procedures

 Companies should carefully retain all relevant documents, including commercial invoices, bills of lading, certificates of origin, and other customs-related documents.
 These documents serve as proof of proper customs clearance.

-5. Implement a Compliance Program:
+5. Implement a compliance program:

-7. Collaboration with Customs Agents:
+7. Collaboration with customs agents:

-Collaborating with experienced customs agents or freight forwarders can help companies ensure that their customs clearances comply with regulations.
+Working with experienced customs agents or freight forwarders can help companies ensure that their customs clearances comply with regulations.
 These professionals can also assist in preparing for customs audits.

-10. Monitor Current Developments:
+10. Monitor current developments:

 Couldn't Find an Answer?
 Contact Us: